 Permits are required for driving on designated beach and bush areas.
-You can purchase a permit at a cost of $46.
-80 (March, 2019) and the revenue is then used to maintain the island’s natural areas.
+You can purchase a permit at a cost of $52.75 (March, 2020) and the revenue is then used to maintain the island’s natural areas.
 Once a permit is purchased it is valid for one month.
 A permit which is valid for a year costs $158.00.
 You can purchase your permit online or from the following locations once you reach the island:

 - Straddie Camping Reservations Office

 For more information on Permits, 4wd driving information, tides times and more, please click here.

 Once you pick up your permit, the sticker must be displayed on the bottom left side of the windscreen at all times.

 - Beach driving is permitted on Main Beach and Flinders Beach.

 - Access to Main Beach can be attained from George Nothling Drive, Point Lookout or the Causeway entry off Tazi Road.

 - Access to Flinders Beach is through Point Lookout or Amity Point.